epics-modules/opcua/devOpcuaSup/UaSdk/README.md

 ### Windows

-*   Binary libraries (DLLs and static) of openssl and libxml2 are provided under the `third-party` directory of the SDK bundle.
+*   Binary libraries (DLLs) of openssl and libxml2 are provided under the `third-party` directory of the SDK bundle.

 ## Building the device support module